windmill-labs/windmilldocs/docs/reference.md

 contains an ephemeral token (ephemeral to the script execution), which has the same privilege and permissions as the owner in `permissioned_as`.
-The [python client](#client) inside the script implicitly uses that same token to be granted privilege to do windmill operations (like running other scripts or getting resources), meaning that the same script ran by 2 different users, will run differently and may be unauthorized to do partially or all operations of the script.
+The [python client](#client) inside the script implicitly uses that same token to be granted privilege to do Windmill operations (like running other scripts or getting resources), meaning that the same script ran by 2 different users, will run differently and may be unauthorized to do partially or all operations of the script.
 This is what enables anyone to share scripts doing sensitive operations